01binary/zeroweb/src/articles/kalman-filter.md

 ## demonstration

-Here's a Kalman filter implementation in JavaScript.
-Load a file and adjust parameters to update the chart:
+Below is a Kalman filter demonstration built with React and JavaScript.
+Simply load a file and adjust parameters to update the chart:

 <KalmanFilter />